enterprisemodules/ibm_profile/README.md

 ## Limitations

-This module runs on most Linux versions.
+This module runs on most Linux versions, AIX and Solaris.
 It requires a puppet version higher than 4.10.8.
 The module does **NOT** run on windows systems.